shaShvat07/socialMedia/README.md

 > [MongoDB](https://www.mongodb.com/docs/compass/current/)

 ### Caution
-If you do any changes to the scss/css or js files, and you are trying to run it in production mode ( for which you also have to add manually add environment variables in your system), you need to gulp to compress it for it to reflect the changes.
+If you do any changes to the scss/css or js files, and you are trying to run it in production mode ( for which you also have to manually add environment variables in your system), you need to use gulp to compress and process the respective files to reflect the changes.

 ``` js
 gulp build